fkie-cad/Logprep/doc/source/user_manual/configuration/processor.rst

 type
 ~~~~

-The value `labeler` chooses the processor type Labeler, which will be described here in greater detail.
+The value `labeler` chooses the processor type Labeler.

 schema
 ~~~~~~